Musim Mas

 Musim Mas Group is an Indonesian food processing company operating globally in the palm oil industry, with a presence in 13 countries spanning Asia-Pacific, Europe, North America, and South America.
 The group owns a significant network of palm oil refineries and is involved in vegetable oil refining.
 Additionally, it manufactures consumer goods such as soap and cooking oil brands in Indonesia.
-The company employes 37,000 people and utilizes a logistics network that includes chemical and coastal tankers, barges, tugboats, and bulk installations at major ports in Indonesia and other strategic locations worldwide.
+The company employes 37,000 people and utilizes a logistics network that includes chemical and coastal tankers, barges, tugboats, and bulk installations at major ports in Indonesia and other locations worldwide.

 Musim Mas is a privately owned company managed by the Karim brothers: Bachtiar Karim, Bahari Karim, and Burhan Karim.
 In addition to its involvement in the palm oil industry, the company has interests in real estate and owns the 4-star Mikie Holiday Resorts in Berastagi, North Sumatra.